O-1 Visa Spouse | O-3 Visa Employment and Green Card

 In this case, you cannot file concurrently with your spouse.
 You will need to wait until the I-129 petition filed by your spouse’s U.S. employer is approved.
 This approval will be part of the supporting documents to use in processing your O-3 visa.

-You will have to follow the O-3 visa guidelines applicable at the embassy or consulate you are applying from, as the instructions vary between embassies.
-The general guidelines for O-3 consular processing are as follows:
+You will apply using the DS-160 non-immigration application.
+Follow the O-3 visa guidelines applicable at the embassy or consulate you are applying from, as the instructions vary between embassies.

 DS-160 Online Nonimmigrant Visa Application

-You will need to pay the $190 O-3 visa fee as part of the consulate processing requirements.
-There may also be additional issuance fees depending on your country of origin.
-Make sure you get receipts for all payments made and attach them in your document file.
+You will need to pay the $205 O-3 visa fee as part of the consulate processing requirements.
+There may also be a visa issuance fee, which is based on the visa reciprocity schedule of the applicant’s country.
+Make sure you get receipts for all payments made and attach them to your document file.
 If your application contains errors or is incomplete, you will have to pay additional administrative and legal fees.
-At VisaNation we pride ourselves on doing the job right, the first time.
-Get started today!

 Being the spouse of an O-1 holder does not automatically grant you an O-3 visa.
 Generally, visa applicants between the ages of 14 and 79 are required to appear for an interview to prove their eligibility and admissibility to the United States.

 You will need to check the embassy or consulate website for their interview guidelines and book a date.
 The waiting period for the interview will depend on the caseload at the embassy or consulate.
-You will receive an interview confirmation letter, which must be taken along to your interview location.
+You can view the wait time at your local embassy through the official Department of State Interview Wait Times website.
+You will receive an interview confirmation letter, which you must bring to your interview.

 Whether you are inside or outside the United States, you will need to provide supporting evidence of your marital relationship to your O-1 spouse as well as evidence that you meet all other eligibility criteria.
 The following are some of the documents that are generally required: